 In the Century of Chaos, many of these fortified houses were burned to the ground by Elven and Orcish warbands.
 A few were reconstructed as actual keeps, but most were rebuilt with sturdier but still wooden upper stories.

 This map was created using an online editor called Hextml and some details were retouched in GIMP.
+I'm looking to redo them with Worldographer.

 If you are interested, I have a small book called Zero to Hero: Uncommon Commoners which includes farmers and huntsmen as classes for your old school D&D campaign.
 Priced at pay what you want, every download no matter the price, supports me as an author.